rauhbein/cacheproofs/README.md

 * *dmvalt_not_write_oblg*: the memory view of an address is unchanged unless it is target of a write operation
-* *iCoh_oblg*: instruction coherency holds for pa iff a hit implies that its instruction cache and memory contents agree and it is not dirty in the data cache (2)
+* *iCoh_oblg*: instruction coherency holds for pa iff a hit implies that its instruction cache and memory contents agree and it is clean in the data cache, i.e., not dirty or consistent with the memory content (2)
 * *icoh_flush_oblg*: an instruction flush makes the flushed address instruction coherent
-* *icoh_preserve_oblg*: instruction coherency is preserved for addresses that are not dirty and not written in a memory system operation
+* *icoh_preserve_oblg*: instruction coherency is preserved for addresses that are clean and not written in a memory system operation
-* *imv_dmv_oblg*: for non-dirty, data and instruction coherent address, the data and instruction view agree
+* *imv_dmv_oblg*: for clean, data and instruction coherent address, the data and instruction view agree
 * *imv_dmvcl_oblg*: for instruction coherent addresses the cacheless and instruction view agree